pyinstaller/pyinstaller/doc/source/Manual.rst

 Installing in Windows
 ~~~~~~~~~~~~~~~~~~~~~~~

-For Windows, PyWin32_ is a prerequisite.
+For Windows, PyWin32_ or the more recent pypiwin32_, is a prerequisite.
-It is installed automatically when you install |PyInstaller|
+The latter is installed automatically when you install |PyInstaller|
 using pip_ or `easy_install`_.
-If necessary, follow the PyWin32_ link to install it manually.
+If necessary, follow the pypiwin32_ link to install it manually.
-There is a different version of PyWin32 for each version of Python.

 It is particularly easy to use pip-Win_ to install |PyInstaller|
 along with the correct version of PyWin32_.